AriFordsham/GHCWiki/phabricator.md

 If you want, you can also configure Phab to use an external editor so you can launch things [ right from your browser](https://secure.phabricator.com/book/phabricator/article/external_editor/)!

-## Other tools and tips

-Phab also has a lot of other useful applications:

-- There's a convenient [ PasteBin application](https://phabricator.haskell.org/paste/) which you can use to paste and share snippets - you can even do this directly from Arcanist.
-- [ ChatLog](https://phabricator.haskell.org/chatlog/) is a convenient IRC logging interface you can use for several Haskell channels.
-- [ Diffusion](https://phabricator.haskell.org/diffusion/) is a fast, simple repository/commit browser.
+### Review IRC logs

+There are active IRC logs kept on Phabricator using the [ ChatLog](https://phabricator.haskell.org/chatlog/) application

+### Multi-factor authentication

-- If you're paranoid, you can enable [ multi-factor authentication](https://secure.phabricator.com/book/phabricator/article/multi_factor_auth/) for your account.
+If you're paranoid, enable [ multi-factor authentication](https://secure.phabricator.com/book/phabricator/article/multi_factor_auth/) for your account.

+### Play Arkanoid

-- Run `arc anoid` to play a game of Arkanoid when you're compiling stuff or bored!
+If you're waiting to validate or compile, run `arc anoid` to play a game of Arkanoid.